nilsou/nilsou.github.io/source/_posts/2013-07-21-how-to-open-source-objective-c-code.markdown

 title: "Open source Objective-C code with Github and CocoaPods"
 date: 2013-07-21 16:33
 comments: false
+categories:
+- iOS
+- Objective-C
-categories: iOS, Objective-C, Open Source
+- Open Source
 ---

 Last week I decided to open source some classes that I have wrote and that I reuse often in apps so that other developers can benefit from them.